burgshrimps/dicast/README.md

 # Dicast

 Dicast is a machine learning-based ensemble structural variant caller for short-read sequencing data.
+The model takes as input a list of variants and outputs the probability of a variant being a true positive call.
+A typical use case is applying a number of different variant callers on the sequencing data of a sample and then using dicast to decide which variants to keep and which ones to discard.

 Modes
 ----------------